cschaffner/gcode/readme.txt

 makegraph.m : draws histograms from computed values

-PaperGraphs.m : used to generate the data for histograms in the paper makePapergraph.m : used to draw the histograms that appear in the paper
+PaperGraphs.m : used to generate the data for histograms in the paper makePapergraph.m : used to draw the histograms that appear in main body of the paper makeAppendixGraph.m: used to draw the histograms that appear in the appendix of the paper

 output/ : output directory where .fig and .pdf files are saved to PaperOutput/ : output directory with the graphs from the paper